 Turn any thin, clear plastic into some Upcycled Plastic Suncatchers.
 This craft by Books and Giggles shows kids that they can create new things out of ordinary materials that would otherwise likely go to a landfill.
 They’ll look gorgeous hanging near a window where the light can catch them.

 There are so many fun Earth Day crafts and activities in this collection!
-If you liked these, be sure to check out our Ultimate Guide to Crafting with Recyclables.

 Check Out These Other Kids Crafts & Activities!